yetanalytics/project-persephone/doc/cli.md

 Errors would also appear if the Statement included a sub-registration without a registration, or if the sub-registration did not conform to spec.

-The order in which the Statements are passed to the `match` command matters greatly.
+The order in which the Statements are passed to the `match` subcommand matters greatly.
 If we switch the order of our Statements from the first example, Pattern matching fails:
 ```
-% ./bin/match.sh \
+% ./bin/persephone.sh match \
   --profile sample_profiles/calibration.jsonld \
   --statement sample_statements/calibration_2.json \
   --statement sample_statements/calibration_1.json